dfrnswrth/Positioner/README.md

 ##	Docs

+Check out a basic usage example at the [http://dfarnsworth.github.com/Positioner/](Positioner github page).

 Positioner has no documentation yet, but it's in-progress.
-Gotta get its parent project shipped first though.
+Gotta get its parent project shipped first.

 ## License
 Released under the MIT license.
 If you use it, it's cool if you'd let me know about it though.